profsmith89/ctps/_sources/chap07.md

 If we're going to use computers to help us do creative things and generate new knowledge in our physical world, we're going to need to represent and manipulate *measured values*.
 For instance, we will soon measure the running time of our scripts, and in this, we will look at not just the time in seconds, but also fractions of a second.

-**Floating-point numbers and numerical computing.** Measurements with fractional units, like 6.574 seconds, are described as *real numbers*, and Python uses a datatype called `float` to represent such numbers.
+## Floating-point numbers and numerical computing

+Measurements with fractional units, like 6.574 seconds, are described as *real numbers*, and Python uses a datatype called `float` to represent such numbers.
 This name is a shorthand for *floating point (FP)*, [a standardized representation and a type of computational arithmetic.](https://standards.ieee.org/standard/754-2019.html)

 There are many details involved in this standard and peculiarities involved in using FP numbers to solve your problems.
 There are entire courses that will teach you how to use a computer to accurately solve problems involving continuous variables, like time and distance.
 This area of computer science comes under many names, including *numerical computing* and *scientific computing*, and the techniques taught will help you to use computers to study the range of physical and social phenomena in the world around us.